robinmalik/microsoft-graph-docs/concepts/custom-security-attributes-overview.md

 Custom security attributes are configured using the [custom security attributes API](/graph/api/resources/customsecurityattributedefinition) in Microsoft Graph.

 The following are the building blocks of the custom security attributes API:

-+ Attribute sets—Represented by the [attributeSet](attributeset.md) resource type.
++ Attribute sets: Represented by the [attributeSet](attributeset.md) resource type.
-+ Custom security attribute definitions—Represented by the [customSecurityAttributeDefinition](customsecurityattributedefinition.md) resource type.
++ Custom security attribute definitions: Represented by the [customSecurityAttributeDefinition](customsecurityattributedefinition.md) resource type.
-+ Allowed values—Represented by the [allowedValue](allowedvalue.md) resource type.
++ Allowed values: Represented by the [allowedValue](allowedvalue.md) resource type.

 ## Key resource types in the custom security attributes API